vishalm/accessibility_automation/README.md

 * #### Continuum: Accessibility for Development Teams Start building accessibility into your dev process today

-  * continuum accessibility engine continuum from APM https://www.webaccessibility.com/ Web Accessibility by Level
+  * continuum accessibility engine continuum from AMP https://www.webaccessibility.com/ Web Accessibility by Level
   * In folder `continuum-example`

     To execute